-Today’s stored procedure for the DBADiagnostics database is a re-hash of a post I did a couple months ago.
+Today’s stored procedure that you can use in your DBA database is a re-hash of a post I did a couple months ago.
 The reason for re-hashing the procedure is that when I used it last week I found out there were some serious issues with its results.
 Some plans were being duplicated and the performance statistics weren’t accurate because of this.
-And why not fix the issues and make a DBADiagnostics post out of it.
+And why not fix the issues and make a post out of it.

 In the previous version, I was using the execution count from sys.dm_exec_query_stats to determine how often a plan was being executed.
 In the DMV though the SQL statements in the may execute in varying counts depending on conditional logic.